tessel/this-week-in-tessel/2016-06-28-Rust-Reach-Fractal.md

 Drawing on some exploratory work we did over a year ago, we think we can work on these problems such that their solutions build upon each other.
 Here's the idea:

 1. Work on improved **Rust** support.
 The Rust language executes code much faster and more robustly than JavaScript and should serve well in production.
 The code is overall pretty legible, and it's a welcoming community with good documentation.
 We've already begun tooling for this on the [tessel-rust](//github.com/tessel/tessel-rust) repo.
+Tessel Project work on Rust doesn't mean reduced support for or interest in JavaScript – we think they have the potential to play well together and want both to have first-class support.
-1. Build on this for our **Tessel Reach** project: cheap, low-power BLE boards which break out to Tessel module ports.
-Tessel Reach boards serve as sensor nodes in a star network and are directed by a central Tessel 2 board.
-You program Tessel 2 in JavaScript; it compiles and sends as-needed communication in Rust to Reach nodes.
-We have a prototype of this implemented in Rust as the Gossip protocol.
-We also have some prototype hardware for this.
+1. Build on this for our **Tessel Reach** project: cheap, low-power boards which break out to Tessel module ports.
+Think of a Reach board as an extension cable for a module– this is how it should feel to use one.
+Except instead of the long wires and limited number of modules, Tessel Reach boards will connect wirelessly to a USB BLE dongle on T2 and not be limited by the number of module ports available on the Tessel 2.
 You can see a bit more detail on [this issue](https://github.com/tessel/project/issues/142).
 1. Use the JavaScript --> Rust compilation work to begin building the **Fractal** project: software tooling to help you optimize your prototype (software and hardware) into production.
 Explicit hardware requirements and memory-efficient software can let us begin to suggest hardware optimization.
 Eventually, this would move toward easily comprehensible messaging, such as "compile to Rust and reduce your file size of X to Y", "you aren't using Module Port B, remove it?" and "you're only using Y memory- you may want to consider this cheaper chip (link)".

 ## What do you think?